Join over 150k subscribers to get the latest articles, podcast episodes, and data-packed reports—in your inbox, every week.

 [25:06] What Jonathan is excited about as research advances.

 Jonathan Widawski is the Founder and CEO at Maze.
 He’s a veteran Product Designer & former UX teacher.
 As a UX lead working with clients like McKinsey, Rocket Internet & PSG, he saw first-hand how hard it is for product teams to get the data, insights, and feedback they need to make confident design decisions.
-Now he’s co-founded Maze, a rapid testing platform to enable companies of all sizes to test and learn rapidly.
+Now he’s co-founded Maze, the continuous product discovery platform for user-centric teams.

 [00:00:00] Jo: I think at the end of the day, research has had such a hard time getting a seat at the table and for the job, not to be diminished too, you know, you just talked to users that they fear that this will actually happen.